Chief Abram B. Burnett Family

 Cyrus Tober.

 On June 5, 1838, three months before the Death March of September 4, 1838 from Indiana to Kansas, Chief Burnett and D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw) would be baptized and married by Priest Father Benjamin Petit.
 Chief Burnett was baptized as Abraham Joseph Burnett.
+After relocation and settlement to Kansas, Chief Burnett would never be recognized as Abraham Joseph Burnett, but known to all as Abraham B. Burnett.
+Middle initial "B" stood for "Bear", a nickname given to him by the Kansas settlers for his truly enormous size, strength, and build.
 D'Moosh-Kee-Kee-Awh (Dah-Moosh-Ke-Keaw), first wife of Chief Burnett, died on October 19, 1842 in Sugar Creek, Kansas.

 Above: An early to mid 1800s drawing of the Burnett's Mound in Topeka, KS, looking southwest.
 Before the arrival of Chief Abram B. Burnett of the Potawatomis, this large mound was originally called Webster's Mound and possibly once known as Knox's Mound.